carbon-language/carbon-lang/flang/documentation/ParserCombinators.md

   and other function objects.
 * `applyMem(mf, p1, p2, ...)` is the same thing, but invokes a member
   function of the result of the first parser for updates in place.

-### Non-Advancing State Inquiries and Updates
-These are non-advancing state inquiry and update parsers:

-* `getColumn` returns the 1-based column position.
-* `inFixedForm` succeeds in fixed form Fortran source.

 ### Token Parsers
 Last, we have these basic parsers on which the actual grammar of the Fortran